mhak94/MakDev/README.md

    </h3 align="center">Passionate about coding looking for challenges and innovative solutions.
 Exploring the world of software with insatiable curiosity and unwavering commitment.
 Join my journey to creative and functional code!
    </h3>
 </div>
+---

+### 👉​About Me :

+- ​📱​ Curious mind and an unwavering commitment to excellence
+- ​📱​ Currently, I develop applications as a trainee.
+- ​📱​ Learning Java, Kotlin, JavaScript, React.
+- ​👨‍⚕️​​ I also conduct online talks and guidance sessions on health.
+You can schedule them here: [https://qualitycaresco.com/]